Walter Jones Historical Park

-Mandarin Museum & Historical Society is participating in this special 2017 Smithsonian event – a day designed to encourage people to discover the wonderful museums – big and small – in their own communities.
-At Mandarin Museum admission is always free, but on September 23, visitors will receive the member discount on most museum store purchases, and all historic buildings in the Walter Jones Historical Park (11964 Mandarin Rd.) and the historic 1911 Mandarin Store and Post Office (12471 Mandarin Rd.) will be open for viewing from 10 am – 1 pm.
+Mandarin Museum & Historical Society is participating in this 2019 Smithsonian Museum Day, a day designed to encourage people across the country to discover the wonderful museums in their own communities.
+At the Mandarin Museum, admission is always free, but on September 21, visitors will also receive the member discount on many museum store purchases, and all historic buildings in the Walter Jones Historical Park (11964 Mandarin Rd.) and the historic 1911 Mandarin Store and Post Office (12471 Mandarin Rd.) will be open for viewing from 10 am – 1 pm.

 The theme for 2019 is “Smithsonian’s Year of Music.”
 In honor of that, MMHS will be partnering with the North Florida Folk Network, who will host a special music festival this day from the front porch of the 1875 farmhouse.
 This will feature “old-time” traditional acoustic music played by musicians from the region.
 Bring a lawn chair and park yourself in the breeze of the river in front of the farmhouse for a real treat.
 They will play from noon until 3 pm.